 It’s castle-like structure is engaging and enchanting

-Patrick Columbus Haley was born on St. Patrick’s Day, March 17, 1849.
+Patrick Columbus Haley was born on St. Patrick’s Day in 1849.
 In 1852, the native family of Saranac, New York, moved to Will County.
 Then in 1871, Haley received his law degree from the University of Michigan.
-And in 1872 he began his practice in Joliet resulting in Haley becoming a successful attorney.
+In 1872 he began his practice in Joliet, resulting in Haley becoming a successful attorney.
 Haley went on to represent towns and businesses throughout Chicagoland.
 To name a few: Elgin, Joliet & Eastern suburbs; the Atchison, Topeka & Santa Fe, Michigan Central Railroads, and the Sanitary District of Chicago.

 In addition to achieving an enviable reputation as a lawyer, Patrick C. Haley gained recognition as a progressive politician.
-As a steadfast supporter of the Democratic Party, he served many elective offices.
-Throughout his lifetime, Haley was Joliet Mayor, City Attorney, Ward Alderman, Will County Democratic Central Committee Chairman, and Democratic Candidate for Congress.
+He was a steadfast supporter of the Democratic Party and served many elective offices.
+Throughout his lifetime, Haley was the Mayor of Joliet, City Attorney, Ward Alderman, Will County Democratic Central Committee Chairman, and a Democratic Candidate for Congress.

 About the Family

-In his life, Haley was known professionally and socially as a cordial, expressive, and a man with a good heart.
-Hence, these genial qualities were reflected in his personal life.
+In his life, Haley was known professionally and socially as cordial, expressive, and a good-hearted man.
+These qualities were reflected in his personal life as well.
 As a result, Patrick C. Haley won the heart of Mary Anastasia Darcy.
 Mary was the daughter of a successful cattle buyer and real estate owner.
-Also, her family was prominent citizens and early settlers of Joliet.
+Also, her family was prominent citizens and early settlers of Joliet. genial

 Prestigious families were known to build homes along Center Street on the bluff overlooking the city of Joliet.
 Haley contacted architect Frank Shaver Allen to design their dream mansion.

 Frank Shaver Allen (1860-1930) was a nationally known Architect and Egyptologist who helped create The Mansion.
-Because of his contribution of objects discovered during excavations in Egypt to many American museums he was the Haleys go-to.
-Plus, he’s locally famous for designing Joliet Central High School, Christ Episcopal Church in downtown Joliet, and the Barber Building.
+Because of his contribution to discovering objects during excavations in Egypt to many American museums, he was Haley’s go-to.
+Plus, Frank is locally famous for designing Joliet Central High School, Christ Episcopal Church in downtown Joliet, and the Barber Building.
 Furthermore, he was a genius who made spectacular use of locally quarried limestone.

-Construction of the mansion began in 1891 and was complete two years later.
-Today, the Mansion is complete with a distinguishable tower and extensive porches.
-According to family history, the illustrious three-story residence depleted one quarry of its stone.
-In order to honor Irish heritage, Gaelic insignias are cut in stone on the front porch facing Center Street.
+Construction of The Haley Mansion began in 1891 and was completed two years later.
+Today, the Mansion features a distinct tower and extensive porches.
+According to family history, the illustrious three-story residence consumed one quarry of its stone.
+In addition, to honor Irish heritage, Gaelic insignias are cut in stone on the front porch facing Center Street.

 Although admiring the exterior of the 8,600 square foot castle-like structure is engaging, it is even more enchanting to walk inside and marvel at its intriguing interior.
 The Haley’s entertained to a great capacity in the spacious rooms and parlors.
 Additionally, each room is adorned with lavish furniture, hand-made embellishments, and elaborate fireplaces.
 Also, the intricate detailing on the woodwork which consists of solid mahogany, cherry, and oak, adds splendor to the mansion.
 During its initial heyday, politicians, city founders, explorers, and newspaper publishers were among famous guests.
 But perhaps no event at its time could have been as ceremonious as the marriage of Patrick and Mary Haley’s daughter, Angela, to Harry Keeley on November 29, 1917.